tomwwright/hugo-blog/content/posts/creating-a-new-hugo-blog/index.md

 ### Docsify

 [Docsify](https://docsify.js.org/#/) is actually as magical as it sounds.
-Create an `index.html`, upload it along with some `.md` files and it just works.
+Create an `index.html`, upload it along with some `.md` files, and it just works.
 I've used it in the past to great success creating [a mini-Wiki thing](https://tworealms.tomwwright.com/) of notes and characters for a tabletop roleplaying group.

 The issue with `docsify` is that, given the content is generated dynamically, the SEO is essentially non-existent.
 Less than ideal for a blog.